dmhdev/mac_os_vpn_monitor/README.md

 # Mac OS VPN Monitor
-Mac OS script that pairs VPN connection with an App, monitors and keeps the App running if the VPN is connected.
+Command line script for Mac OS that pairs a VPN connection with an App.
+It monitors and disconnects the App if VPN is disconnected, then automatically attempts to reconnect VPN before restarting the App.

 Usage: